-Please save the date of Monday, September 21, 2020 for the 8th Annual Chic Awearness, A Fashionable Fight for Ovarian Cancer Research
+This year's Annual Chic Awearness, A Fashionable Fight for Ovarian Cancer Research has been postponed until 2021.

 Ovarian cancer has the lowest survival rate of all female cancers.
 Most women are diagnosed once the cancer has already spread, making it more difficult to treat.
 There are often delays in diagnosing ovarian cancer.
 That is because there is no early detection test, and symptoms are often confused with symptoms of other less severe illnesses, particularly gastrointestinal complaints.
 Five-year ovarian cancer survival rates vary around the world, ranging from 30% to 45%.
 By comparison, five-year survival rates for women with breast cancer range from 80% to 90%.
 Ovarian cancer is overlooked and underfunded – yet every woman in the world is at risk of developing this disease.